nasa/digital-strategy/README.md

 Questions
 ----

 Implementation of the Digital Strategy at NASA is coordinated by the NASA's Open Government Team, located in the Office of the Chief Information Officer.
 For general information, contact [Beth Beck](mailto:beth.beck@nasa.gov).
-To get involved, contact [Jason Duley](jason.duley@nasa.gov).
-Questions about the website, APIs, data or code can be directed to [Sean Herron](sean.herron@nasa.gov).
+Questions about the website, APIs, data or code can be directed to [Jason Duley](jason.duley@nasa.gov).